 1. Teaser Items

 This is when a store puts out an item that’s cheaper than the rest to get you in the store.
 Once you start spending, it’s easier to get you to keep spending.

-2. Appeal to Emotion
+2. Emotional Appeal

-Steve Siebold, author of How Rich People Think, points out, “Stores are decorated like the North Pole and a beautiful Christmas Village.”
+“Stores are decorated like the North Pole and a beautiful Christmas Village,” said Steve Siebold, author of “How Rich People Think.”
 In addition to that, deals like “Buy it today pay for it tomorrow,” have people thinking they’re getting a good deal when they aren’t.
-“People forget how to think about money logically.”

 James Krewson CEO of FindersCheapers.com, a price comparison website, points out the various ways that retailers — online and brick and mortar — upsell customers.

-5. No-Interest Deals
+5. No-Interest Offers

-Beating the Holiday Retail Scams
+How to Beat Holiday Retail Scams